 1. Suppliers to Major Retail Chains - to avoid stiff fines for non-readable bar codes.

-2. People printing bar codes directly onto corrugated materials need to ensure readability of the code against low contrast.
+2. People printing bar codes directly onto corrugated materials need to ensure the readability of the code against low contrast.

 4. Medical and Pharmaceutical Suppliers - need verification systems to properly mark products to avoid dispensation of incorrect materials.